The perspective of a parent or guardian:

 - Should I wait for my child to bring up HIV so that I know they’re ready to talk about it?

-Any of these questions may stop your parent/carer from feeling able to talk openly about HIV with you, even if they want to, and they may find it difficult.
-If you want to bring up the subject but you are not sure how, you could try watching some of the CHIVA films together.
-Other young people we work with have said this has helped conversations.
-You could also think about coming to one of our family conferences.
-They usually happen annually, and when the next one is arranged, there will be information about it here.
+Any of these questions may stop your parent or carer from feeling able to talk openly about HIV with you, even if they want to.
+If you want to bring up the subject but are not sure how, you could try watching some of our films together.
+Other young people we work with have said this has helped spark conversations.
+You could also think about coming to one of our family conferences or residentials.
+An activity of this kind usually happens annually, and when the next one is arranged, there will be information about it here.